YTnoCoding/polytrack-nextjs/content/games/polytrack.md

 ## Frequently Asked Questions

 ### Q: Why can't I control my car in the air?
 A: Air control in Polytrack requires practice.
-Make sure to adjust your car's rotation before leaving the ground, and use subtle movements while airborne.
-The more speed you have, the more control you'll have in the air.
+Make sure to adjust your car's rotation before leaving the ground.

 ### Q: How do I perform a perfect drift?
 A: To perform a perfect drift: